The Future of Inclusion

 Getting to Yverdon-les-Bains: Yverdon is accessible by train from any of our major airports.
 The closest airport in Geneva Airport

-Our grateful thanks to our generous sponsors whose support make this congress possible!
+Our grateful thanks to our generous sponsors whose support makes this congress possible!